carlgira/CarND-Vehicle-Detection/README.md

 ![alt text][image2]

 For deciding the parameters i build a random generator creating 100 possible combinations for the LinearSVC.
-I train the model using a subset of 4000 images.
-You can see the random generator in the section **Tunning HOG parameters**
+I train those models using a subset of dataset (1/4 of all images).
+You can see the random generator in the section **Tuning HOG parameters**

-I show the first 20 combinations:
+I show the first 20 combinations, with their train time and accuracy:

 colorSpace|orient|pix_per_cell|cell_per_block|hogChannel|spatialSize|histBins|time |accuracy
 ----------|------|------------|--------------|----------|-----------|--------|-----|--------